pyamg/pyamg/docs/paper/paper.md

 operations not already available in scipy.sparse, e.g., the sparse matrix graph coarsening algorithms needed by AMG.
 For such cases in `PyAMG`, the compute (or memory) intensive kernels are typically expressed in C++ and wrapped through PyBind11, while the method interface and error handling is handled directly in Python (more in the next section).

-In the end, the goal of `PyAMG` is provide quick access, rapid prototyping, and performant execution of AMG methods.
+In the end, the goal of `PyAMG` is to provide quick access, rapid prototyping of new AMG solvers, and performant execution of AMG methods.
+The extensive PyAMG [Examples](https://github.com/pyamg/pyamg/wiki/Examples) page highlights many of the package's advanced AMG capabilities, e.g., for Hermitian, complex, nonsymmetric, and other challenging system types.

 # Design

 The central data model in `PyAMG` is that of a `MultiLevel` object, which is constructed in the *setup* phase of AMG.
-The multigrid hierarchy is expressed in this object along with details of the *solve* phase (which can be executed on various input data, $b$).
+The multigrid hierarchy is expressed in this object along with details of the *solve* phase, which can be executed on various input data, $b$, to solve $A x = b$.

-The `MultiLevel` object consists of a list of `Level`s and diagnostic information.
-For example, a `MultiLevel` object named `ml` contains `ml.levels`.
-Then, the data on level `i` (with the fine level denoted `i=0`), in `ml.levels[i]`, includes
+The `MultiLevel` object consists of a list of multigrid `Level`s and diagnostic information.
+For example, a `MultiLevel` object named `ml` contains the list `ml.levels`.
+Then, the data on level `i` (with the finest level denoted `i=0`) accessible in `ml.levels[i]` includes

-  - `A`: the sparse matrix operator, in CSR format, on level `i`;
+- `A`: the sparse matrix operator, in CSR or BSR format, on level `i`;
 - `P`: a sparse matrix interpolation operator to transfer grid vectors from level `i+1` to `i`;
 - `R`: a sparse matrix restriction operator to transfer grid vectors from level `i` to `i+1`; and
 - `presmoother`, `postsmoother`: functions that implement pre/post-relaxation in the solve phase, such as weighted Jacobi or Gauss-Seidel.

 Other information, may be contained for additional diagnostics, such as grid splitting information, aggregation information, etc.

-Specific multigrid methods (next section) in `PyAMG` and their parameters are generally described and constructed in Python, while key components of both the setup and solve phase are written in C++.
-Heavy looping that cannot be accomplished with vectorized or efficient calls to NumPy or sparse matrix operations that are not readily expressed as ScyPy sparse (CSR or CSC) operations are contained in short, templated C++ functions.
-The templates are used to avoid type recasting the variety of input arrays, and the direct wrapping to Python is handled through another layer with PyBind11.
+Specific multigrid methods (next section) in `PyAMG` and their parameters are generally described and constructed in Python, while key performance components of both the setup and solve phase are written in C++.
+Heavy looping that cannot be accomplished with vectorized or efficient calls to NumPy or sparse matrix operations that are not readily expressed as SciPy sparse (CSR or CSC) operations are contained in short, templated C++ functions.
+The templates are used to avoid type recasting the variety of input arrays.
+The direct wrapping to Python is handled through another layer with PyBind11.
+Roughly 26\% of PyAMG is in C++, with the rest in Python.

 # Methods